mist64/cbmbus_doc/6 JiffyDOS.md

 The bits are sent starting with the least significant bit, and all bit values are inverted.

-The controller reads the wires exactly 16 µs after the controller sets DATA to 1 (step 6).
+The controller reads the wires exactly 15 µs after setting DATA to 1 (step 6).

 #### 9: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-34.png =601x131)